Tue 31 March 2026,

 Tuesday, March 31

-Polyphony and its poly-procedural generalization: use of <poly~> and its abstractions through its integration into realized synthesis and processing modules
+Polyphony and its poly-procedural generalization: use of <poly~> and its abstractions through its integration into synthesis algorithms and processing modules

 Tuesday, April 7